E. Park Ave.

 The Iowa Northland Regional Transit Commission (RTC) provides transit services within the INRCOG region.
 All services are open to the general public, including persons with disabilities.
 In addition to providing transit, RTC is responsible for coordinating transportation in the region.

 RTC does not discriminate against any person on the grounds of race, color, national origin, sex, age or disability.
 No person will be excluded from participation in, or denied the benefits of, or be subject to discrimination under any project, program or activity funded in whole or in part by the Federal Transit Administration (FTA).
 RTC will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin, and shall take affirmative action to ensure the applicants and employees are not discriminated against during employment.
-If you feel that you or someone you know has been discriminated against by RTC or its employees please contact the INRCOG/RTC Title VI Coordinator at (319) 235-0311 or Iowa Department of Transportation Office of Employee Services-Civil Rights at (515) 239-1422 immediately.
-Discrimination complaints will be handled progressively beginning with the RTC Operations Manager.
-Appeals will be elevated to the INRCOG Director of Transit for consideration and to the INRCOG Executive Director, if necessary, for final determination.
+For more information or if you feel that you or someone you know has been discriminated against by RTC or its employees please contact the INRCOG/RTC Title VI Coordinator at (319) 235-0311 or Iowa Department of Transportation Office of Employee Services-Civil Rights at (515) 239-1422 immediately.
+Discrimination complaints will be handled progressively beginning with the Director of Transit.
+Appeals will be elevated to the INRCOG Executive Director, if necessary, for final determination.

 RTC operates 20 light duty buses, of which 17 are used for direct services and 3 are contracted to regional sub-providers who provide service on our behalf.
 We offer "open to the general public" demand response service.
 Ride reservations can be made by calling the RTC office at (319) 233-5213.
 The table below provides a brief statistical overview of our services over the last three (3) fiscal years.